paulgb/d3class/3-svg.md

       .attr('r', 30)
       .attr('fill', 'midnightblue');

-The result may surprise you, and it demonstrates another important use of groups: they allow you to decouple the drawing order from the order that you create shape elements in.
+The result may surprise you, and it demonstrates another important use of groups: **they allow you to decouple the drawing order from the order that you create shape elements in**.
 You can think of groups as "layers" in an image editor: each layer is rendered on top of the last.
 </div>

+---

 ## Paths